Pomalidomide for the Treatment of Bleeding in HHT (PATH-HHT)

 7. A requirement for anemia, as determined by local laboratory hemoglobin assessment and normal ranges, and/or parenteral infusion of at least 250 mg of iron or transfusion of 1 unit of blood over the 24 weeks preceding the screening visit

-8. Females of childbearing potential (FCBP) must adhere to the scheduled pregnancy testing (once very two weeks) as required in the POMALYST REMS program.
-FCBP must a negative serum pregnancy test with a sensitivity of at least 50 mIU/mL within 10 - 14 days prior to and again within 24 hours of prescribing pomalidomide and must either commit to continued abstinence from heterosexual intercourse or begin TWO acceptable methods of birth control, one highly effective method and one additional effective method AT THE SAME TIME, at least 28 days before she starts taking pomalidomide.
+9. Females of childbearing potential (FCBP) must adhere to the scheduled pregnancy testing as required in the POMALYST REMS program.
+FCBP must have a negative pregnancy test with a sensitivity of at least 50 milli-international units per milliliter (mIU/mL) within 10 - 14 days prior to and again within 24 hours prior to prescribing pomalidomide and must either commit to continued abstinence from heterosexual intercourse or use two (2) acceptable methods of birth control, one highly effective method and one additional effective method at the same time, at least 28 days before she starts taking pomalidomide, during therapy and for at least 4 weeks following discontinuation of therapy.
 Men must agree to use a latex condom during sexual contact with a FCBP even if they have had a vasectomy.

 Exclusion Criteria: